 Health & Safety

 Student safety and well-being are the primary concerns of the Center for Global Education (CGE) and our international education partners.
 CGE complies with the best practices in the field of education abroad including those endorsed by NAFSA: Association of International Educators and the Forum on Education Abroad.
-The following sections cover topics related to health & safety while abroad.

 Emergency Contact Information